Guidelines for authors

 Tables should be accompanied by an explanatory caption above; each column should carry a separate heading.
 Additional explanations (such as abbreviations) should be given below the tables as footnotes.
 Only basic horizontal lines need to be used.
 Tables may be included in the text or typed on separate pages; in the second case their places in the text have to be clearly indicated.
 Tables must fit on the B5 page.

 Figures should be used only if they clarify or reduce the text.
-No 3D diagrams or other bizarre illustrations are allowed.
+No 3D diagrams are permitted.
 Data should be presented only once in a graph or a table, not in both.
-Only black-and-white or greyscale readable figures which do not exceed 200x120 mm will be accepted.
+Only black-and-white or greyscale readable figures not exceeding 200x120 mm will be accepted.
 Required resolution is 300 DPI for greyscale images and at least 600 DPI for black-and-white drawings (although in that case vector format is recommended).

-All figures and tables must be referred to in the text and the references should be typed in bold.
-The editors reserve the right to ask the authors for additional formatting of tables and figures.
+All figures and tables must be referred to in text and the references should be typed in bold.
+The editors reserve the right to ask authors to re-format tables and figures.

 6. Editorial procedures

-After submission, the corresponding author receives an initial acknowledgement.
-During two weeks the editor makes a decision as to whether the paper should be rejected or sent to referees.
-The corresponding author receives an e-mail with explanation of this decision as soon as possible.
+After submission, the corresponding author will receive an initial acknowledgement.
+Within two weeks the editor will make decision as to whether the paper should be rejected or sent to referees.
+The corresponding author will receive an e-mail regarding the outcome of this decision as soon as possible.

-Once the author has revised the paper, it should be sent back in a form completely comformable to above guidelines.
+Once the author has revised the paper, it should be sent back in a form completely conformable to the above guidelines.
 The paper will then be edited and a final version sent back to proof.
-Authors will be sent the galley proofs of their paper but are expected not to make any changes to the text at this point aside from minor spelling or grammatical mistakes.
+Authors will be sent the galley proofs of their paper but are not expected to make any changes to the text at this point aside from minor spelling and grammatical mistakes.
 If the author wishes to make any other changes, the paper may be held back until the next issue.

 7. Copyright